We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Recovery time and treatment depend on the type of sinusitis.

 People can usually manage sinusitis at home.
-However, they should see a doctor if symptoms:
+However, they

 - last longer than 10 days without improving